Storm-Related Tax Deductions Confound Rita Victims

 BRADY: Jinks says her ex-son-in-law stayed with her for a little over two months.
 She'd heard there was a $500.00 tax deduction available for those who housed hurricane evacuees, but she got a surprise when she asked about it.

-Representative KEVIN BRADY (Republican, Texas): For the most part, people came back pretty shortly, and they stayed with family a lot.
+KEVIN BRADY: For the most part, people came back pretty shortly, and they stayed with family a lot.
 So that was not seen as high a priority as being able to cover all the damage, being able to deduct all the damage that occurred to people's property.

-Representative CHARLES BOUSTANY (Republican, Louisiana): The only other remedy would be to try to make something retroactive, and we, in the Louisiana delegation, have had some discussions about trying to introduce a bill to create some retroactivity with this.
+CHARLES BOUSTANY: The only other remedy would be to try to make something retroactive, and we, in the Louisiana delegation, have had some discussions about trying to introduce a bill to create some retroactivity with this.
 But it'll be a steep hill to climb.